Nap199I/Muay-thai-boxing-Cwmbran/README.md

 ### Wireframes

-The wireframes i created for this site were from the [Balsamiq program](https://balsamiq.com/)
+The wireframes i created for this site were from the [Balsamiq program](https://balsamiq.com/) (Warning, this link will take you away from the page)

 (click the arrows to drop the pictures of the wireframes)